 Walking is a particularly good form of exercise because it is easy to incorporate into your lifestyle and requires no special equipment.
 A brisk stroll several times a week can do wonders for your fitness levels.

 The University of the Third Age has groups across Wales.
 Indoor activities vary but most arrange regular walks.
-Other activities include dancing, easy movement, Tai Chi and table tennis (depending on location).
+Other activities include dancing, bowls, gardening, easy movement, Tai Chi and table tennis (depending on location).

 It’s also a good idea to incorporate activities which encourage flexibility, balance and co-ordination such as Pilates, yoga, Tai Chi and swimming.